sendgrid/docs/source/API_Reference/Web_API_v3/index.md

 You then enter your password at the prompt.

 V3 API also supports the use of API Keys.
-API Keys allow you to use another method of authentication separate from your username and password to your account.
-Keys add an additional layer of security for your account.
+API Keys allow you to use another method of authentication separate from your account username and password.
+API Keys add an additional layer of security for your account and can be assigned [specific permissions]({{root_url}}/API_Reference/Web_API_v3/API_Keys/api_key_permissions_list.html) to limit which areas of your account they may be used to access.
 API Keys can be generated in your account - visit <a href="https://app.sendgrid.com/settings/api_keys">https://app.sendgrid.com/settings/api_keys</a>.
 To use keys, you must set a plain text header named "Authorization" with the contents of the header being "Bearer XXX" where XXX is your API Secret Key.

 Example header: